#1 — Parshat Bereishit

 (Genesis 3:15)

 Here we see a focus on a specific seed.
-The Hebrew makes clear that this is a singular individual: He, he shall bruise your head.
+The Hebrew makes clear this is a singular individual: “He, he shall bruise your head.”
 That is: kill you.
 It is a promise that a special descendant of Eve will one day be completely victorious over evil.
 This is about the Messiah.
-There is bright hope after all.
+We have bright hope after all.

 Is your hope for the world based on failing human effort, or on the eternal goodness of our Creator?

-We’d love to talk more with you, especially how you personally can share in this God given hope.
+We’d love to talk more with you, especially how you personally can share in this God-given hope.
 Let’s chat about the real hope for Shalom!

 The Serpent and the Sacrifice of the Woman’s Seed